The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Analysis of Numerical Arrangements in Columns G and D

-Jean de Heinzelin de Braucourt documented the grouped notches on the Ishango Bone, arranged in three columns, and concluded that the numerical values in the two columns he labeled G and D each total 60.
-However, he referred to Column M as the middle column and illustrated it as such because it contained lower numbers.
-Since it is located on the reverse side of the slightly curved Ishango Bone, while Columns G and D appear on the front \parencite[pp.~65--67]{Institute,Heinzelin}, this study begins by examining the front, Columns G and D first, as both contain primarily prime and odd numbers. \\ Upon reviewing both columns, an additional pattern in Columns G and D is observed in this study.
-Each of these columns can be read as containing four numbers; under this interpretation, there are two distinct pairs of numbers, each summing to 30.
-For greater clarity, the numerical values have been arranged in a structured table, as illustrated in Figure 2.
-This arrangement of groupings also suggests an underlying symmetry, though in Column D the sequence appears slightly offset.
+Jean de Heinzelin de Braucourt documented the grouped notches on the Ishango Bone, arranged in three columns, and concluded that the numerical values in the two columns he labeled G and D each total 60 and include mainly prime numbers.
+He further referred to Column M as the middle column and illustrated it as such (\parencite{InstituteNaturalSciences}; \parencite[pp.~65--67]{Braucourt1957}).
+Column M is, however, physically located on the reverse side of the slightly curved Ishango Bone, while Columns G and D appear on the front.
+The analysis accordingly begins with Columns G and D before turning to Column M. \\ According to de Heinzelin, both Columns G and D contain four numbers, with 9 being the lowest and 21 being the largest in this set of numbers \parencite[p.~67]{InstituteNaturalSciences, Braucourt1957}.
+While both columns consist predominantly of prime numbers, two of those numbers, 9 and 21, are odd numbers, as seen in Figure 2.